ResearchStack/ResearchStack/README.md

 ##Skin
 - Framework/template that pulls together Backbone components to take most of the work out of building a ResearchStack app
-- Designed to work with minor changes to an existing ResearchKit iOS app's resources
+- Designed to work with minor changes to an existing ResearchKit™ iOS app's resources

 ##Examples
 - [Backbone Example App](https://github.com/ResearchStack/BackboneExampleApp)